 The School appreciates very well that many parents will find the cost of private education daunting or even impossible for financial reasons.
 We have a long history of helping those who wish to start private education or those whose circumstances have changed since they started.

 In order to allow as many as possible to gain from what we offer, the School will consider applications from parents for a means tested bursary, before starting at the School or at any stage of education.
+Bursaries are awarded depending on the merit of the child and on individual circumstances.
 Bursaries are reviewed annually.
 Details can be obtained from the Head of Prep School or the Bursar.
-A monthly payment scheme for parents is also available.

 The School has a long and proud association with our Armed Forces and military bursaries are available.
 Unless in receipt of a School award or other assistance, sons and daughters of serving members of the Armed Forces normally qualify for a School Service Award.
 Such an award may also be in addition to a means tested bursary.
 Details are again available from the Head of Prep School or the Bursar.